 This eBook is an opportunity to explore how a proactive resource planning tool is the key to addressing both your firm’s—and the construction industry’s—wider productivity challenge.
 Use this guide to audit your own firm’s resource planning practices by weighing them against the best strategies and latest technologies in resource planning.

 To learn more about CMiC Field—The Solution That Empowers Your Field Organization with Total Visibility—download the brochure.

 To learn more about CMiC Enterprise—Your Construction ERP for Growth—download the brochure.

-Take a tour of the CMiC BI dashboard!
-Presented by Gord Rawlins and Oliver Ritchie.
+Take a tour of the CMiC BI dashboard, presented by Gord Rawlins, President & CEO, and Oliver Ritchie, VP of Technology & Innovation.